foopgp/foopgp-hugowebsite/content/english/solutions/djibian.md

 On the first reboot into your new Djibian, the **`djibian-onboarding`** application starts on its own.
 It walks you through — **without a single command line to type** — to:

-- generate your **[digital OpenPGP identity](/solutions/pgp-id/)** (asymmetric-cryptography keys are then split and printed on 5 separate sheets);
+- generate your **[digital PGP identity](/solutions/pgp-id/)** (asymmetric-cryptography keys are then split and printed on 5 separate sheets);
 - scan and load the corresponding secrets onto your **physical key** (YubiKey or NitroKey, [provided by the association for free past 6.42 Ɉ cumulated](/about/join/));
-- add you as a real user of the system, with your home directory configured for your OpenPGP physical key (email decryption and signing, ssh authentication, git commit signing).
+- add you as a real user of the system, with your home directory configured for your PGP physical key (email decryption and signing, ssh authentication, git commit signing).

 The video below follows a new user through exactly that experience: